-Under the current non-employee director compensation policy, our Board chairperson receives an annual cash retainer of \$50,000, and each of our other directors receives an annual cash retainer of \$30,000, for general availability and participation in meetings and conference calls of our Board.
-The committee chairperson and committee member annual cash retainers remain unchanged from the levels set forth above.
+Under our non-employee director compensation policy, our Board chairperson also receives an annual cash retainer of \$50,000, and each of our other directors receives an annual cash retainer of \$30,000, for general availability and participation in meetings and conference calls of our Board.
+Additionally, the Audit Committee chairperson receives an annual cash retainer of \$15,000, each Audit Committee member receives an annual cash retainer of \$7,500, the Compensation Committee chairperson receives an annual cash retainer of \$10,000, each Compensation Committee member receives an annual cash retainer of \$5,000, the Nominating and Corporate Governance Committee chairperson receives an annual cash retainer of \$3,000.